thefinaldegree/Grab-Latest-ProtonGE-Script/README.md

 2. Now that we're in crontab, scroll to the bottom of the file and after any existing entries, include the following line:

+      This will run the script at midnight every Monday:

       `0 0 * * 1 python3 /home/<USER>/scripts/GrabNewProtonGE.py`

       Note: To get your username, run the following in the terminal: `echo "$USER"`